appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 ### Set up SMTP datasource and query

-To notify the users of the outcome of their refund request, set up an SMTP datasource and connect it with your email service provider.
-Follow these steps to set up datasources and create query for sending email:
+To notify the users of the outcome of their refund request, set up an [SMTP](/connect-data/reference/using-smtp) datasource and connect it with your email service provider.
+Follow these steps to set up an SMTP datasource and create query for sending email:

 1. Click the **Data** tab.
 Click the **+** icon next to _Datasources in your workspace_ to add a new [SMTP](/connect-data/reference/using-smtp) datasource.